mineiros-io/terraform-google-gke-cluster/README.md

 - [**`addon_horizontal_pod_autoscaling`**](#var-addon_horizontal_pod_autoscaling): *(Optional `bool`)*<a name="var-addon_horizontal_pod_autoscaling"></a>

-  Whether to enable orizontal Pod Autoscaling addon, which increases or decreases the number of replica pods a replication controller has based on the resource usage of the existing pods.
+  Whether to enable horizontal Pod Autoscaling addon, which increases or decreases the number of replica pods a replication controller has based on the resource usage of the existing pods.